aws/jsii-superchain/README.md

 ## Included Tools & Utilities

-The following tools & utilities are available for your convinience.
+The following tools & utilities are available for your convenience.
 Versions are generally the latest available for the respective Debian distribution.

 | Tool / Utility  | Version                    |